Winner: Miklos Toth, Business Studies with Finance, Edinburgh Napier University

 Winner: Baran Ceylan, Business Administration, University of Bath

-He was awarded PwC and Bright-Futures’ UK National Business Champion in 2011, after co-founding the award wining start-up, Recollar.
-With his passion and flair for business, he recently founded Wordme, the Universal Greetings Card Company.
-Baran has already obtained financial backing from several investors, currently employs four staff, and has secured retailers across the UK.
-Furthermore, he has accrued over a years work experience in the UK, Dubai and Turkey, having completed two six-month placements at Unilever and L’Oreal, as well as summer internships at PwC and AkBank.
+Baran was awarded PwC and Bright-Futures’ UK National Business Champion in 2011, after co-founding the award-winning start-up, Recollar.
+With his passion and flair for business, he founded Wordme, the Universal Greetings Card Company.
+Baran obtained financial backing from several investors and secured retailers across the UK.
+Furthermore, while at university, he accrued over a year's work experience in the UK, Dubai and Turkey, having completed two six-month placements at Unilever and L’Oreal, as well as summer internships at PwC and AkBank.
 Baran now works for Wrigley, a subsidiary of Mars.

 Aaron Kendell, University of Bristol | Axel-Charles Monin Nyland, Queen Mary, University of London | Chloe Green, University of Southampton | David Timis, University of Glasgow | Dougal Adamson, University of St Andrews | Katerina Leckie, University of Warwick | Louise Atkien, University of Strathclyde | Sofiane Crosier, Universite d'Aix-Marseille